mozilla-services/screenshots/docs/deployment.md

 $ ./bin/release-version stage
 ```

 After it completes the stage deployment will automatically be triggered.
-See the `#pageshot` IRC channel for status updates.
+See the `#screenshots` IRC channel for status updates.

 You can install the stage version of the add-on from https://pageshot.stage.mozaws.net/homepage/install-test-local.html